fisadev/vim-ctrlp-cmdpalette/README.rst

 This is an extension for the awesome vim `CtrlP <https://github.com/kien/ctrlp.vim>`_ plugin.

-This extension adds a new CtrlP command, the ``:CtrlPCmdPalette``, which allows you to find vim commands (internal or custom).
+This extension adds a new CtrlP command, the ``:CtrlPCmdPalette``, which allows you to find and run vim commands (internal or custom).

 Installation
 ------------